imagej/imagej.github.io/pages/Topology_preserving_warping_error.md

-![Pixel error between two different segmentations labels (A and B) with respect to the original labels (\*, ground truth).](Pixel-error-description.png
-"Pixel error between two different segmentations labels (A and B) with respect to the original labels (*, ground truth).")
+![Pixel error between two different segmentations labels (A and B) with respect to the original labels (\*, ground truth).](/images/pages/Pixel-error-description.png "Pixel error between two different segmentations labels (A and B) with respect to the original labels (*, ground truth).")"
 The simplest way of evaluating a segmentation is by measuring the pixel error between the original labels and the segmented ones.
 Let \(l_i\) denote the value of the boundary labeling *L* at image location *i*.
 The